-- Cutworm - Typical Damage: Notched, wilted, dead, or cut-off plants (weed or crop seedlings).
-Plants missing from rows, bare patches appearing in field. - When and How to Monitor: Look for cutworm, and evidence of cutworm feeding, when monitoring canola in late May to mid-July.
+- Typical Damage: Notched, wilted, dead, or cut-off plants (weed or crop seedlings).
+Plants missing from rows, bare patches appearing in field. - When and How to Monitor: Look for cutworm, and evidence of cutworm feeding, when monitoring canola in May and June.
 Often cutworms will be close to the cut or shriveled plants that they have just damaged.
 Cutworm will sometimes be most abundant in patches or a specific area of a field. - Nominal Threshold: 25 to 30 percent stand reduction.
 Sometimes it is most economical to just treat infested patches, and not whole fields.